orbitalchicken/Roadmap/README.md

     - I add a drawer to the panel.
 When I add an applet to the drawer, the drawer icon disappears from the panel.
 Clicking on the place in the panel where the icon was will show the drawer and the added applet. - The applet will run at this time.
 Logoff and login and the drawer icon is again showing on the panel, but clicking on it does not show the added applet, so said applet can not be started.

-10  System
+9  System
 ----------

     - no sound?
-    - gksu doesn’t offer to remember the password.
-Well, it’s not a new issue, all recent Ubuntu-based Mints are like that, I’m just used to that feature in LMDE.
-Is there any configuration option I’ve missed?
     - MATE 32: after update im stuck in an ubuntu login screen and cant boot
     - Compiz Fusion icon does not start
     - Anyone have an issue using openVPN through the network manager in Cinnamon 15rc 64 bit?
 Also, I can’t delete any of the VPN entries in Network Manager using the “-”. openvpn connects via command line, though.